MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 Average them for the timeframe you have chosen to make the results meaningful.
 As long as your analytics data can provide you with this data on a daily/hourly/etc. basis, this does not have to be the same timeframe over which you analyse the SCI.
 You could e.g. average them daily and still analyse how your SCI changes over a month.
 Add your Rs for the analysed timeframe from your analytics (e.g. API calls).
-Device the CO2eq average over your meaningful timeframe by Rs over that timeframe and you have your SCI over time.
+Device the CO2eq average over your meaningful timeframe by Rs over that timeframe, and you have your SCI over time.
 Let's look at an example:

 ```
-You have data from you cluster over a month and have produced 2 metric tons of CO2eq.
+You have data from you cluster over a month and have produced 0,2 metric tons of CO2eq.
 Your website creates crates 4g of CO2eq per first time page load and 0,5g per load for repete visitors.
 You had 1 000 000 visits this month.
 200 000 first, 800 000 repet.
 You at times call to a an OpenAI based chatbot if customers on the website need support.
+It produces 4g of CO2eq per call.
 Over this month they did this 5000 times.
 You avearge data over a day to make reduce the noise and make them meaningful.
-Your R is visitors.
+Your R is visits.
 You deployed an update on the 15th which you hoped will improve your performance.
+After it, your page load metrics change to 3,9g and 0,48g respectively.

+On the first of the month you had created 8,5kg of CO2eq from your cluster, you had 40 000 page visits, 8 000 firsts, 32 000 repete and you 200 calls to the chatbot.
+It follows, your SCI on the first of this month was 1,4325g CO2eq per visit.

+On the 16th of the month you had created 3,5kg of CO2eq from your cluster, you had 20 000 page visits, 4 000 firsts, 16 000 repete and you 100 calls to the chatbot.
+It follows, your SCI on the first of this month was 1,359g CO2eq per visit.

+You would of course do this in Excel for every day of the timespan and create a graph based on it, that shows your SCI day by day.
+However, based on these two, simplified data points your update has indeed made your application more effcient.
+```

 TODO TRi finish
-```

-TODO TRi